NicolaGabrini/NicolaGabrini.github.io/_posts/2021-09-19-we-are-the-true-church.md

 Further, the citation of *Amoris Laetitia* is disingenuous.
 Unlike the dubia Cardinals, they have said nothing corporately about this document and the confusion that it has caused.
 Pretending that it really should be a guide of the supposed dialogue with the Holy See about their continued existence is to pretend like they really accept the things that are found in that document.
 It's a delicate political nuance, but it is not what they would say in private, it's just talk...

-And the Vatican does not care...
+...and the Vatican does not care!